GioBordoli/atoms-backend-api-test/README.md

 # Requirements Analysis API

-A comprehensive Flask API for analyzing engineering requirements using INCOSE and EARS standards with regulatory compliance checking.
+A comprehensive FastAPI API for analyzing engineering requirements using INCOSE and EARS standards with regulatory compliance checking.
 The API integrates with Google Cloud Storage for organization-based document management and uses Google Gemini 2.0 Flash for AI-powered analysis.

 ## Features